jpace/ijdk/README.md

 # Help

-Please email me at jeugenepace at gmail dot com if you have questions or feedback about IJDK.
+Email me at jeugenepace at gmail dot com if you have questions or feedback about IJDK.

-# Contributing
+# More Examples

-I'm eager to learn how others use this library, and what additional features they would like.
-Please email me at the above address.
+More detailed examples are at the [IJDK Cookbook](https://jpace.github.io/ijdk-cookbook/).

 # Credits

-Much of this was inspired by Ruby.
+Much of this was inspired by Ruby and Perl.